relector-tuxnix/meg4/README.md

 Installation
 ------------

-This is not all, just the ones I provide binary release too.
+This is not all, just the ones I provide as binary release too.
 Check out the [platform](platform) directory for more!

 | Platform   | Link                                                                                                           |
 |------------|----------------------------------------------------------------------------------------------------------------|